-I’ve been writing about American politics for almost a decade now and even I don’t get it.
+I’ve been writing about American politics for a decade and I still don’t get it.

 In that time, the problem has only got worse.
 The five worst shootings in American history occurred since 2007.
-1,806 Americans have been killed with guns this year alone.
+1,806 Americans have been killed with guns this year — and it’s only February!

-I’ve heard all the arguments.
+I’ve heard the arguments.
 I’ve read the studies.
 I’ve seen the figures.
-This much is clear: The widespread availability of guns makes the United States more vulnerable to gun violence.
+Whatever else, there is one inescapable conclusion: the widespread availability of guns makes the United States more vulnerable to gun violence.

 This shouldn’t be a controversial thing to say.
-But even on a day like this, after seventeen students and teachers were shot and killed at a high school in South Florida, it is.
+But even on a day like this, after seventeen students and teachers were shot and killed in a high school in South Florida, it is.

-Polls find majority support for such measures.
+Polls find majority support for each of these measures.
 Few Americans accept that living in fear of school shootings is the price they need to pay for freedom.
 No other civilized country in the world prioritizes gun rights over children’s safety.